USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

 Cost Effects Calculations
 -------------------------
-Cost effects are calculated at the vehicle level for all calendar years included in the analysis and for, primarly, the physical effects described above. (more to come)
+Cost effects are calculated at the vehicle level for all calendar years included in the analysis and for, primarily, the physical effects described above. (more to come)